SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ## 3.3 Error handling

-The RIFF and RF64 formats have error checking features about:
+RIFF-type formats have error checking features about:

 - The size of the file
 - The length of the chunks